 “In a time of drastic change, it is the learners who inherit the future.”

-Anthony gave us a great reason to bounce back and a good startup examples which transformed so fast and successfully get with the coronavirus times.
+Anthony gave us a great reason to bounce back, and good startup examples, which transformed so fast and successfully got with the coronavirus times.

-In Australia, there’s a general mentality that comes from the first settlers which is: “If you don’t find food, you’re going to die.”
-It is because, you have at least 3 months for the next ship to arrive from England and you better work it out.
+In Australia, there’s a general mentality that comes from the first settlers, which is: “If you don’t find food, you’re going to die.”
+It is because you have at least 3 months for the next ship to arrive from England, and you better work it out.
 So, Australians knew that no one’s going to sort it out.
-They had to sort it out.
-In the old world, there is much more of an attitude of the government, or society, or someone will sort us it for us but there is only a limited amount.
+So, they had to sort it out.
+In the old world, there is much more of an attitude of the government, society, or someone who will sort us it for us, but there is only a limited amount.

 We subscribed to delivery of food to the company before but since nobody is in the office, how will they survive?
-Then, I wanted to subscribe one of them personally for home delivery.
-I went to their site.
-They had essentially pivoted to home delivery and they were so busy that they said: “Sorry, not taking orders right now.” and then I looked at their site traffic. it looked like Zoom.
+So then, I wanted to subscribe to one of them personally for home delivery.
+So I went to their site.
+They had essentially pivoted to home delivery, and they were so busy that they said: “Sorry, not taking orders right now.” and then I looked at their site traffic.
+It looked like Zoom.

 How this crisis currently changing the London startups?

-These are exceedingly difficult times for founders, and I think we are seeing it in two ways.
+These are exceedingly difficult times for founders, and I think we see it in two ways.
 Firstly, there has been a huge rush to close rounds before the end of their tax year.
 Investors are looking for their SEIS/EIS.
-Vast majority of early-stage rounds in the UK have are fuelled by angel investors with SEIS/EIS and now the end of taxi approaches April 5th and everyone is looking to close their rounds right now.
-What we are seeing is maybe 30% of investors according to our data are pulling out of rounds.
-It means, people are still closing rounds but with fewer investors and with a smaller amount.
+Angel investors have fueled the vast majority of early-stage rounds in the UK with SEIS/EIS, and now the end of taxi approaches April 5th, and everyone is looking to close their rounds right now.
+We are seeing is maybe 30% of investors, according to our data, are pulling out of rounds.
+It means people are still closing rounds but with fewer investors and with a smaller amount.

-If your investor is a VC and they are taking 80% of the round and they pull out or they want a lower valuation, then you have got nowhere to go.
-The round falls apart but if you had angel investors, a few pull out.
-Reduction in size of rounds but no reduction in frequency of rounds and if people are using SeedLegals for their rounds and they can turn it into a rolling closed round to close what if they can get now and top-up later.
+If your investor is a VC and they are taking 80% of the round, and they pull out, or they want a lower valuation, then you have got nowhere to go.
+The round falls apart, but if you had angel investors, a few pull out.
+Reduction in size of rounds but no reduction in the frequency of rounds and if people are using SeedLegals for their rounds, they can turn it into a rolling closed round to close, what if they can get now and top-up later.
 Our advice is, close fast, close now.
 Then add more when you can.

-Second thing we are seeing is that, now some of the companies are pretty much unaffected.
-MedTech company wrote to us saying: “We do detection of rare diseases and guess what finding investors is not hard.” but other ones anyone location-based is going to have a real trouble raising right now.
+The second thing we are seeing is that now some of the companies are pretty much unaffected.
+MedTech company wrote to us saying: “We do detection of rare diseases and guess what finding investors is not hard.” but other ones anyone location-based is going to have real trouble raising right now.
 They are also going to have a problem with their actual business.
 They have a big question: “Should we lay off staff?”, “What should we do?”
 There is now an alternative which is furloughing.

 Furloughing is where the government picks up 80% of the employee’s salary up to 37 thousand pounds a year.
 In other words, they have a cap of 25 hundred pounds a month that they will contribute.
 The condition is the person was an employee as of February the 28th.
-Furloughing which you have to do for a minimum of 3 weeks means that, the person can’t work for the company, but their wages are largely picked up by the government.
-This is nice and I guess you could say a win-win in that if you were to layoff the person that is presents a range of problems.
+So Furloughing, which you have to do for a minimum of 3 weeks, means that the person can’t work for the company, but the government largely picks up their wages.
+This is nice, and I guess you could say a win-win if you were to lay off the person who presents a range of problems.

-Firstly, for the company when times pick up again it is going to be hard to hire people, you will be competing with everyone else and you can obtain lots of money to recruiters.
-For the person who is laid off no one’s hiring right now.
-It is going to be really hard for them to get a job and you are going to feel bad that they’re destitute and you leaving him in the lurch and a bad time.
+Firstly, for the company, when times pick up again, it will be hard to hire people, you will be competing with everyone else, and you can obtain lots of money from recruiters.
+For the person who is laid off, no one’s hiring right now.
+It will be really hard for them to get a job, and you are going to feel bad that they’re destitute and you are leaving them in the lurch and a bad time.
 With furlough firstly, they can come back again as soon as you decide.

-Secondly, since they still being paid then that is not such a problem.
+Secondly, since they are still being paid, then that is not such a problem.
 You need a furloughed notice and a contractual variation to their employment agreement.
 You can’t just call them and say: “Dude, you’re furloughed.
 See you in a few weeks.” and you can do that on SeedLegals.
 When you do it on SeedLegals, we also give you the option.
-If you have got very little money to say just take the government grant or you can say will top you up to your existing salary.
+If you have got very little money to say, just take the government grant, or you can say, will top you up to your existing salary.
 So, we will pay the delta or somewhere in between.
-Those are the two trends we are seeing in our furlough notice is enormously popular.
+Those are the two trends we see in our enormously popular furlough notice.
 We have had several hundred companies create them over the last few days.